 Mr. Rahman comes of a nationally known & respectable family of Moulvibazar, Sylhet.
 He graduated from Dhaka University and then went to London for higher studies and training.
 In London, he was trained by the Commercial Union Assurance Co.
 Ltd. in 1962.
 He also studied in the Institute of Chartered Secretaries and Chartered Insurance Institution, London.
 He was one of the senior most executives of Insurance Company in the then East Pakistan.
-After the liberation of Bangladesh, he started his own business and formed Asian Surveyors, valuers and loss adjusters.
+After the liberation of Bangladesh, he started his own business and formed Asian Surveyors Ltd., one of the largest and globally renowned firms of surveyors, valuers and loss adjusters.
 He was the Director of National Tea Company Ltd. and Infrastructure Investment Facilitation Centre for many years.
 Mr. Rahman is also associated with many social and welfare oriented organizations.